prokosna/sola_mpd/README.md

 6. Access to http://[Your Server IP]:3000 from your browser

+7. In the setup dialog, please enter the endpoint of your mpd server which can be accessed from the Sola MPD server. **If your mpd server is running on the same server, you need to use "host.docker.internal" instead of "localhost".**

 ## How to update

 The main branch should be always the latest working branch.